Suryanshu-Nabheet/Infosec_and_vulnerabilities/README.md

 # Course Platform Scraper

-A Python-based web scraper for extracting user and financial data from the Harkirat ClassX course platform.
+A Python-based web scraper for extracting user and financial data from any platform.

 ## Project Structure